generalist/wikidata-hop/README.md

 The `hopcreate` script takes a preformatted TSV file of missing entries and generates a file to upload via QuickStatements

 The `hopsearch` script takes a basic list of missing URLs, guesses names, and tries to find out if they're already in Wikidata

+The `hopextract` script processes the HTML files looking for certain things (eg place of education)